KusoKata/SimpleTimerFileEncryption/README.md

 # Simple Timer File Encryption - Hide your files from yourself!
+A temporarily files encryption.
+You can hide photos, notes from yourself.
+You will not be able to access them until the preset time has elapsed.

 What is the use of this file encryption?

 For example: